Great Truckin' Songs of the Renaissance: Reception

 The Age's Shaun Carney, in September 1988, described Great Truckin' Songs of the Renaissance as "a fine piece of work.
 Clever clever[sic] they might be on occasions, but if a few more bands applied even half the humor, social observation and melodic intervention that TISM seems to simply toss off, the world would be a, um, groovier place."

 Jonathan Lewis of AllMusic rated the album as four-and-a-half stars out of five, he explained "Completely tasteless and musically mediocre, the album was nonetheless fresh, witty, and extremely funny.
 The album is more or less standard guitar rock, but it is the song lyrics that make this album great."

 In December 2004 FasterLouder's Kathryn Kernohan felt the group had "always written simple, direct pop songs... [their] basic structure has remained the same – danceable guitar and keyboard lines coupled with catchy choruses.
 The band’s ability to write a ridiculously good pop song is second-to-none and this is no better exemplified than in Great Truckin’ Songs opening tracks."
 She noticed that "The second record of the double-vinyl set (it's not as much fun on CD, is it?) contains various odds and ends, including snippets of a Triple R interview in which the band rode into the studio on lawnmowers."

+In 2021, the album was ranked #102 on Rolling Stone's 200 Greatest Australian Albums of All Time, with Tyler Jenke describing the album as "a masterful celebration of every facet that made them a beloved—and dangerous—band.
+Packing the first half with 12 tracks (five of which would be issued as singles), TISM showcased their musical and lyrical prowess, delivering powerful and accomplished compositions filled with the sharp, biting lyrics which would become their trademark", whilst the second half of the album "illustrate their wilder side, with live recordings, early material, and media appearances complementing the traditional collection of standard tracks."
+He concluded his writing saying "It’s a bold move to burst onto the scene with such an ambitious and all-encompassing record, but if anyone could make it work, it was TISM."